 Mr. Griffin is a member of the firm and co‑leader of the Public Finance and Economic Development Practice Group.
-He also serves on the Municipalities and Local Agencies, the Racing and Gaming, and the Science and Technology Industry Teams.
+He also serves on the Municipalities and Local Agencies, the Real Estate Developers, the Racing and Gaming, and the Science and Technology Industry Teams.
 His legal practice focuses on municipal, commercial and corporate law.
-Selected as one of the Best Lawyers in America, Mr. Griffin has extensive experience handling private and public financing transactions, with special emphasis in various types of commercial and real estate related transactions involving industrial development agencies, housing authorities, and application of the Empire Zone and Empowerment Zone programs.
+Mr. Griffin has extensive experience handling private and public financing transactions, with special emphasis in various types of commercial and real estate related transactions involving industrial development agencies, housing authorities, and application of the Empire Zone and Empowerment Zone programs.
 He also focuses on structured financings involving straight-lease transactions and bond transactions involving industrial development agencies and has significant knowledge and experience in working with these programs and the overlay of other local, state and federal benefits.

 Professional & Community Activities

 Mr. Griffin wrote the “Harris Beach Economic Development Handbook: Transactions Involving Industrial Development Agencies and Zones.”
 He is an active member of the New York State Economic Development Council.
 More recently, he has spoken on the interplay of IDA benefits and the Empire Zone program, Brownfield Cleanup Program and federal programs like New Market Tax Credits regionally.

 Mr. Griffin has extensive experience with state appropriations and assists lobbyists on behalf of his clients to obtain the targeted funding.

 Mr. Griffin is a member of the National Association of Bond Lawyers, American Economic Development Council, New York State Economic Development Council, Seneca Knit Development Corporation, and the New York State Bar Association.